Changissnz/nu_merchant_principal/README.md

-desired start and end points equal to the actual, and of a capable degree, in both of the categories "positive" and "negative", such that the pertaining categorical system could be the orthodox or the contra.
-Functionally-directed power is capabilities outside of maintaining equilibrium through channels of preserving procedures and the materials/agents those procedures depend on.
+desired start and end points equal to the actual, and of a capable degree, in both of the categories "positive" and "negative", such that the pertaining categorical system could be the orthodox or the contra. <ins>Functionally-directed power</ins> is capabilities in excess of maintaining equilibrium through channels of preserving procedures and the materials/agents those procedures depend on.
 For those categorized solely by the label of illusionist, their command cannot be dynamically suited to purposes outside